The Happenings on Shaw Hill

 “Did something happen last night?”

-She glanced up to me and gave me a suspicious look – maybe that is not the way it was but that is how I felt.
+She glanced up and gave me a suspicious look – maybe that is not the way it was but that is how I felt.

 “Yes, something did,” she said slowly, studying the screen.

-I stood by the kitchen table, plate in hand waiting.
+I stood by the kitchen table, plate in hand, waiting.
+“What happened?”

 She pointed her finger to the right side of the house.
 “Do you know the Collins?
 Their daughter went to preschool with Lauryn.”